CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 {: class="language-python" }

 The state vectors of this matrix will oscillate in such a way forever.
-This is easy to see intuitively once we notice that the matrix can be thought of as the transformation matrix for reflection about a line in the x,y axis... this system will never converge (indeed, it has no leading eigenvalue:
+This matrix can be thought of as the transformation matrix for reflection about a line in the x,y axis... this system will never converge (indeed, it has no leading eigenvalue:
 <span class="mj">EQ</span>$$ |\lambda_1| = |\lambda_2| = |\lambda_3| = 1 $$).

-Even more intuitively, its graph should instantly give away that it would be absurd to claim this system can ever reach a steady state:
+Another way of looking at $$P$$ is by drawing its graph:

 ![](/assets/images/2014/oscillating_chain.png)

+Using our example of competing websites, this matrix describes a system such that, every month, *all* of the first website's users leave and join the seconds website, only to abandon the second website again a month later and return to the first, and so on, forever.

+It would be absurd to hope for this system to converge to a steady state.

 States 1 and 2 are examples of *recurrent states*.
 These are states that, once reached, there is a probability of 1 (absolute certainty)